 |Barnel Grafting Knife||2.25 inches||High Carbon Steel||2.24 ounces||1.00×2.00×7.00 inches|

 |Zenport Budding & Grafting Knife||3.00 inches||Japanese Stainless Steel||2.40 ounces||5.00×1.50×0.50 inches|

 |AM Leonard Grafting Knife||2.25 inches||Sandvik Steel||3.00 ounces||4.125×1.5×0.50 inches|

 Product Reviews – Best Grafting Knives of 2021

-- Its 2.25-inch blade is made of stainless steel.
+- Its 2.25 inches blade is made of stainless steel.

-- Cuts a flat surface ideal for grafting.
+- It makes flat cuts that are ideal for grafting.

 - It can be sharpened with any sharpening stone.